Loading

 If you think you may sell your home in the next few years, you’ll want to consider the return on investment (ROI) for a patio vs. deck.
 Obviously, your choice in building materials will contribute to the costs.
 For example, choosing flagstone for a patio is more expensive than plain concrete.
 However, flagstone delivers a much more upscale, bespoke vibe compared to concrete, which can significantly boost your home’s curb appeal -- and market resale value.

-Now that you have a better understanding of the pros and cons of patios and decks, you have a firm foundation to build on to plan for an outdoor living space you can enjoy and a potential investment in your home that may prove profitable when it’s time to sell.
+With a clearer understanding of the pros and cons of patios and decks, you have a firm foundation to plan for an outdoor living space you can enjoy.
+Plus, a potential investment in your home that may prove profitable when it’s time to sell.
 Have more questions?
-Contact a builder to determine which one is right for you.
+Contact a builder to determine what is right for you.

 Popular Framing Articles